cloudify-cosmo/docs.getcloudify.org/content/plugins/fabric.md

 {{< /gsHighlight >}}

-# Hiding output
+# Hiding Output

 Fabric generates output of its command execution.
-You can hide some of that output to maybe make your execution logs more readable or just ignore irrelevant data.
-To hide output, you can use the `hide_output` input to any of the four execution methods.
+You can hide some of that output, for example to make your execution logs more readable, or to ignore irrelevant data.
+To hide output, use the `hide_output` input with any of the four execution methods.
 The `hide_output` input is a list of `groups` of outputs to hide as specified [here]({{< field "fabric_link" >}}/en/1.8/usage/output_controls.html).

 An example that uses `hide_output`: